 #3 - Kachava

 During the course of my research, I was most excited about Kachava.
-Right from the branding to the ingredient list, it seemed like the best protein powder out there.
+Right from the branding to the ingredient list and much more that I share in this detailed Kachava review, it seemed like the best protein powder out there.

 Turns out that I wasn’t wrong.